 A range of criteria is used to assess candidates in order to be considered for an interview:-

 Applications are firstly reviewed within the Admissions Office to check that they meet the minimum academic requirements.
 Any applications which do not meet the minimum academic requirements will be rejected at this point.

-A200 applicants who achieve a overall score within the third percentile range or above in the UKCAT and meet our minimum academic entry criteria will be given a score for their UCAS tariff based on achieved/predicted grades for all ‘tariffable’ criteria or a weighted score for graduates based on degree classification .
-Candidates will be expected to have achieved or be predicted a UCAS tariff of 410 or more.
-410 points must be achieved from the main scoring Academic acceptable criteria.
+A200 applicants who achieve an overall score within the third decile range or above in the UKCAT and meet our minimum academic entry criteria will be given a score for their UCAS tariff based on achieved/predicted grades for all ‘tariffable’ criteria or a weighted score for graduates based on degree classification.
+Candidates will be expected to have achieved or be predicted a UCAS tariff of 144 or more.
+144 points must be achieved from the main scoring academic acceptable criteria.
 50% of the weighting will be on Tariff and 50% on the UKCAT score.